longsleep/yoga3pro-linux/Yoga 3 Linux HOWTO.md

 * Broadcom Wifi driver is not open source and needs patches to compile with latest Kernels (3.17 or later).

+* Thermald automatic configuration is buggy and returns all kind of unsupported zones.
+Thus thermald does not do anything useful.
+Do not use it for now.

 # Extra steps after installing Ubuntu

 Some things you should do after installing Ubuntu to get the most out of your installation.